 Diseases you may be vaccinated against

 There are countless diseases that you may require vaccination against, depending on where and when you are travelling.
-Yellow fever, typhoid, rabies, cholera, encephalitis and malaria are among diseases that are commonly included in standard travel vaccinations.
+Typhoid, rabies, cholera, encephalitis and malaria are among diseases that are commonly included in standard travel vaccinations.
 Many of these diseases have been eradicated entirely in Australia, so your first time being vaccinated against them may be when you receive your travel vaccinations.
 A list of the most commonly vaccinated-against diseases is below:

 - Japanese encephalitis